eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/overlays.md

       {
         identifier: "my_overlay",
         name: 'Custom Overlay',
-        defaultBlenMode: 'normal',
+        defaultBlendMode: 'normal',
-        overlayURI: '' ,// // path to the overlay image, relative to the overlay asset directory
+        overlayURI: '' ,// path to the overlay image, relative to the overlay asset directory
-        thumbnailURI: '' // // path to the thumbnail, relative to the overlay asset directory },
+        thumbnailURI: '' // path to the thumbnail, relative to the overlay asset directory },
     ]
   },